 If Your Wallet Disappears

-A recent article in the AARP Bulletin highlighted the effects of the loss or theft of one’s wallet or purse.
-During the holiday season, it is even more important to keep these valuable items secured; they are easy targets in the hustle and bustle at the local mall.
+The AARP Bulletin often highlights the many effects of the loss or theft of one’s wallet or purse.
+Remaining diligent about keeping your belongings secure is a year-round commitment, and during the holiday season, it is even more important to keep these valuable items secured; they are easy targets in the hustle and bustle at the local mall.